Elimination Chamber (2020): Background

-The event was held at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The 10th Elimination Chamber event was held at the Wells Fargo Center in Philadelphia, Pennsylvania.

 Elimination Chamber is a professional wrestling event first produced by WWE in 2010.
 It has been held every year since, except in 2016, generally in February.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2015.
 The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
-Announced on November 15, 2019, the 2020 event was the 10th Elimination Chamber and featured wrestlers from the Raw and SmackDown brand divisions.
-Due to Super ShowDown being held in February, Elimination Chamber was pushed back to March and it took place on March 8, 2020, at the Wells Fargo Center in Philadelphia, Pennsylvania.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
-Tickets went on sale on December 13.
+Announced on November 15, 2019, the 10th Elimination Chamber event was moved to March due to Super ShowDown being held in February, with Elimination Chamber taking place on March 8, 2020, at the Wells Fargo Center in Philadelphia, Pennsylvania and featured wrestlers from the Raw and SmackDown brand divisions.
+Tickets went on sale on December 13, 2019.

+The Elimination Chamber match is an elimination-based match contested in a type of large roofed steel cage that surrounds the wrestling ring with an elevated platform around the ring.
+Within the Chamber are four inner pods, one behind each ring post.
+The match is contested by six participants.
+Two wrestlers start the match, while the other four are held within each inner pod with one selected randomly to enter the match at regular intervals, which continues until all four have been released.
+The objective is to eliminate all other opponents by pinfall or submission, and there are no disqualifications or count-outs.
+In the case of a tag team Elimination Chamber match, the rules are mostly the same, except two teams (four wrestlers) start the match, both members of a team are released from their pod at the same time, and only one person from a team has to be eliminated to eliminate both members of that team.

-In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
+In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust; it was promoted as "No Way Out" in 2010 and 2012.